-NOTE 1: The format of the query parameter subscriberId is in line with the yaml and thus does not follow the lower-with-hyphen format specified in 3GPP TS 29.501 [8].
+NOTE 1: The format of the query parameter subscriberId and aiot-dev-perm-id is in line with the yaml and thus does not follow the lower-with-hyphen format specified in 3GPP TS 29.501 [8].

 NOTE 2: If the UDR does not support a certain alternative in the regular expression pattern of the subscriberId query parameter (e.g. "rid-xxxx"), it returns an HTTP 404 error response.